 What's the deadline?

-The deadline to both submit ideas and vote on ideas is Tuesday before the next event at noon.
+The deadline to both submit ideas and vote on ideas is one week prior to the event.

 What if I miss the deadline?

-Any idea submitted after the Tuesday noon deadline is automatically in the running for the next event.
+Any idea submitted after the deadline is automatically in the running for the next event.

 If I submitted my idea once, do I have to submit it again?